streamlit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 # Define multipage apps with `st.Page` and `st.navigation`

-`st.Page` and `st.navigation` are the preferred method for defining multipage apps.
-With these functions, you have flexibility to organize your project files and customize your navigation menu.
+`st.Page` and `st.navigation` are the preferred commands for defining multipage apps.
+With these commands, you have flexibility to organize your project files and customize your navigation menu.
 Simply initialize `StreamlitPage` objects with `st.Page`, then pass those `StreamlitPage` objects to `st.navigation` in your entrypoint file (i.e. the file you pass to `streamlit run`).

 This page assumes you understand the [Page terminology](/develop/concepts/multipage-apps/overview#page-terminology) presented in the overview.